riverbed/steelscript-appfwk/docs/overview.rst

 For more advanced use cases, the output of one or more tables can be fed as input to analysis tables hooked to a Python callback.
-This allows data to be processed in virtually any conceiveable way.
+This allows data to be processed in virtually any conceivable way.
 The output of the analysis table is just another table.
 This can then be connected to one or more widgets for visualization, or in turn be inputs to yet another analysis table for further processing.